 Unfortunately, the sirocco stirred up a dust storm.

-While turning the augur, Britney smoked a great big pipe.
+While turning the auger, Britney smoked a great big pipe.

 Caught with his pants down, Emerson jumped out of the window.